Victimology: Rights of victims

 In 1985, the UN General Assembly adopted the Declaration on the Basic Principles of Justice for Victims of Crime and Abuse of Power.
 Also, the International Victimology Institute Tilburg (INTERVICT) and the World Society of Victimology developed a UN Convention for Victims of Crime and Abuse of Power.
 The World Society of Victimology (WSV) is an international, non-governmental organization, holding special category consultive status with the Economic and Social Council of the United Nations as well as with the Council of Europe.
 Its international membership includes front-line victim service providers, academics and researchers in related social sciences, government representatives, lawyers, law enforcement, and other interested parties.
-The purpose of the WSV is to advance the research of victimology and practices on an international level; and to improve cooperation between global, national, and local organizations that serve victims.
+The purpose of the WSV is to advance the research of victimology and practices on an international level, and to improve cooperation between global, national, and local organizations that serve victims.
+Its chairperson since 2024 is Gema Varona.

 Under Indian law, there is a de minimis compensatory measure to victims of crimes.